Flyweight in TypeScript

 Identification: Flyweight can be recognized by a creation method that returns cached objects instead of creating new.

-This example illustrates the structure of the Flyweight design pattern.
-It focuses on answering these questions:
+This example illustrates the structure of the Flyweight design pattern and focuses on the following questions:

 - What classes does it consist of?